Logo

 • How critical is the challenge that the hack intends to solve?

-How innovative and impactful is the idea
+How innovative and impactful is the idea?

 One of the most crucial parameters when judging a hack is the originality of the idea.
-How technically feasible is it?
-How innovative and realistic is the idea?
-Does it hold tremendous potential?
-Is it well thought out from multiple aspects?
+Some important questions include:

 Where is it hosted?

-Is the project accessible on Bit bucket/GitHub?
-What already existing technologies have been used?
-Does it demonstrate the concept as a minimum presentable product?
+• Does it demonstrate the concept as a minimum presentable product?

 Does learning take place?

-How much learning has taken place throughout the event?
-Did the team go the extra mile to outplay the competition?
-Have they expanded their learning horizon by learning modern technologies/ methodologies/tools/APIs?
+• Did the team go the extra mile to outplay the competition?

 Were the teams innovative in their approaches?